 CPS services may not be provided at the same time as the direct provision of any of the following: Companion; In-Home And Community Supports; Small Group Employment; Job Finding or Development and Job Coaching and Support in Supported Employment; job acquisition and job retention in Advanced Supported Employment; Transportation; 15-minute unit Respite; Therapies; Education Support; Shift Nursing; Music, Art and Equine Assisted Therapy and Consultative Nutritional Services.
-The direct provision of CPS as well as fading support shall not be rendered on the same days and times that the Remote Supports service is rendered.
+The direct provision of CPS as well as the on-call and remote support component shall not be rendered on the same days and times that Remote Supports is rendered under Assistive Technology.